Dotrar/dotrar.github.io/index.markdown

 Hi, I am a programmer with electronics and robotics experience.

-Currently enjoying working for Octopus Energy and living in Illabunda Eco village with his wife and newborn baby.
+Currently enjoying working for Octopus Energy and living in Illabunda Eco village with my wife and newborn baby.

-There's not a lot of information here, unfortunately, as I'm still trying to find things to say; but feel free to check out some related [tags](/tags/) and categories to get a feel for what I talk about.
+There's not a lot of information here, unfortunately, as I'm still trying to find things to say; but feel free to check out some related [tags](/tags/) and [the catalogue](/catalogue/) to get a feel for what I talk about.

 ## Blog posts:
 {% for post in site.posts %}